 - 7.1 The University will continue to encourage applications from well-qualified applicants from groups that are currently under-represented and to admit a greater proportion of them within the framework of our admission policy and without compromising entry standards.
-Experience demonstrates that outreach activity (particularly that focussed on younger age groups, as advocated in OFFA guidance) will not be reflected in the composition of the student population for some years. - 7.2 The University recognises the value of HESA performance indicators and benchmarks, but notes that the benchmarks have severe limitations in a Cambridge context in that they take insufficient account of the University's entrance requirements, both in terms of subject combinations and levels of attainment.23 - 7.3 Guidance from the Office for Fair Access sets out three key areas to be addressed by Access Agreements.
+Experience demonstrates that outreach activity (particularly that focussed on younger age groups, as advocated in OFFA guidance) will not be reflected in the composition of the student population for some years. - 7.2 The University recognises the value of HESA performance indicators and benchmarks, but notes that the benchmarks have severe limitations in a Cambridge context in that they take insufficient account of the University's entrance requirements, both in terms of subject combinations and levels of attainment. - 7.3 Guidance from the Office for Fair Access sets out three key areas to be addressed by Access Agreements.
 These are outreach, admissions and retention.
-Accordingly the University proposes to measure its progress against four corresponding targets: - to increase the proportion of UK resident students admitted from UK state sector schools and colleges so that they fall within a range of 61-63%; - to increase the proportion of UK resident students admitted from low participation neighbourhoods to approximately 4.0%; - to meet HESA benchmarks on retention; - to offer a commitment to the minimum number of places available on summer schools at the University. - 7.4 The University has selected the four targets described above because they are measurable, do not rely on information which is unavailable (or inconsistently available) at the point of application, and are possible to influence without compromising either the principle of needs-blind admissions, or entry standards.
-We will nonetheless continue to consider such other data as is made available by UCAS and HESA and its usefulness in measuring our progress.
+Accordingly the University proposes to measure its progress against four corresponding targets: - to admit UK resident students from UK state sector schools and colleges so that they fall within a range of 62-64% of the total intake, reaching the top of that range by 2019-20; - to admit UK resident students from quintiles 1 and 2 of the Participation Of Local Areas (POLAR) classification so that they fall within the range 10-13% of the total intake, reaching the top of that range by 2019-20; - to maintain our record of retention, with the rate of non-continuation in HE following year of entry to be 2.1% or less; - to offer a commitment to the minimum number of places available on summer schools at the University.